-03-057-H-050-11 (11A) SCI360/361 03-057-H-050-21 (11B)
+03-057-H-050-11 (11A) 03-057-H-050-21 (11B) SCI360/361 03-057-H-050-12 (12A) SCI460/461 03-057-H-050-22 (12B) Open to 11-12 2 credits

-03-057-H-050-12 (11A) 03-057-H-050-22 (11B)

 Recommended: WCSD Pre-IB Biology

 IB Biology SL is a two-year laboratory course covering all topics considered appropriate for an introductory college biology course.
 The principles of biology, such as evolution, ecology, cellular structure and function, molecular biology and genetics are covered extensively.
 Laboratory experimentation will be extensive and include the mathematical analysis of data and writing of lab reports.
 The student must be highly self-motivated and possess higher order thinking skills.
 Adequate preparation in mathematics and writing skills are essential for success in this course.